casoon/dragonfly-docs/docs/ui/elements/slider/index.md

   updateTrack();
 });

-// Event-Listener für den oberen Slider upperSlider.addEventListener('input', function() {
+// Event-Listener for den oberen Slider upperSlider.addEventListener('input', function() {
-  // Sicherstellen, dass der obere Wert nicht kleiner als der untere ist if (parseInt(this.value) <= parseInt(lowerSlider.value)) {
+  // Sicherstellen, that the obere value not smaller as the untere ist if (parseInt(this.value) <= parseInt(lowerSlider.value)) {
     this.value = parseInt(lowerSlider.value) + 1;
   }